Stephen D. Smith

-Stephen David Smith MBE is a Holocaust and genocide specialist who has designed, operated and consulted for many different Holocaust memorial centres.
+Stephen David Smith is British a Holocaust and genocide specialist who has designed, operated and consulted for many different Holocaust memorial centres.
 He currently holds the UNESCO Chair on Genocide Education.

 Early life

 Smith was born on 15 April 1967, the elder son of Eddie Smith, a Methodist minister and Marina Smith, a teacher.

 In 1995, he founded the Beth Shalom Holocaust Centre in Nottinghamshire with his younger brother James Smith, and together they also founded Aegis Trust in 2000.

 Upon graduating from the University of London in 1991 with a degree in Theology, Smith attended the Oxford Centre for Hebrew Studies in 1992, and received his Doctorate from the University of Birmingham in 2000, having focused his postgraduate study on the "Trajectory of Memory", examining how Holocaust survivor testimony developed over time.
 His autobiography, Never Again Yet Again, A Personal Struggle with the Holocaust and Genocide, was published in 2009.